The Dirac Vacuum in Discrete Spacetime: A quantum walk simulating the Dirac equation

 Moreover, we have \be E^{+}_{\pm\pi/\delta x+p} \approx \frac{\pi}{\delta t}-E_p\,, \;\; E^{-}_{\pm\pi/\delta x+p} \approx E_p-\frac{\pi}{\delta t}, \ee $\ket{s^{+}_{\pm\pi/\delta x+p}}\approx\ket{\tilde{v}_p}$ and $\ket{s^{-}_{\pm\pi/\delta x+p}}\approx\ket{\tilde{u}_p}$.

 Comparing Eq.~(\ref{eq:otherboundary}) with Eq.~(\ref{eq:evolnormalboundary}), we can see that this is the same evolution that we had before but with an additional phase factor.
 Physically, the particle therefore behaves like a standard Dirac particle.
 However, the eigenstates for `negative' and `positive' energy are switched.
+(Another work has also pointed out these extra solutions and proposed a way to reinterpret them as different flavours\cite{bakircioglu2025fermion}.)

 While we have introduced the Dirac walk in 1+1-D, it can also be extended to 2+1-D and 3+1-D \cite{TonyWalk,arrighi2014dirac,LeonardWalk}.
 We have presented the 3+1-D walk in Appendix \ref{app:3d}.
 The walk with $m=0$ has also been modified to mimic the massless 1+1-D Dirac equation in curved spacetime \cite{WalkCurved}.